 The Internal Audit Department will be governed by the Standards for the Professional Practice of Internal Auditing of The Institute of Internal Auditors (IIA).
 The Internal Audit Department is committed to the implementation of the IIA's Quality Assurance and Improvement Program.
-The Quality Assurance and Improvement Program is designed to enable an evaluation of the internal audit activity's conformance with the definition of Internal Auditors apply the Code of Ethics.
+The Quality Assurance and Improvement Program is designed to enable an evaluation of the internal audit activity's conformance with the definition of Internal Auditing, Core Principles, and the Standards, along with an evaluation of whether internal auditors apply the Code of Ethics.
 The program also assesses the efficiency and effectiveness of the internal activity and identifies opportunities for improvement.